-We continue to explore additional indications.
-Mechanistic evidence through analysis of in vitro and clinical data suggests that BET inhibition via apabetalone suppresses pathways and reduces protein levels associated with vascular calcification (published online in January 2019), as noted under "Recent Scientific Developments" herein).
+Mechanistic evidence through analysis of in vitro and clinical data suggests that BET inhibition via apabetalone suppresses pathways and reduces protein levels associated with vascular calcification.
 We believe that apabetalone and its ability to modulate pathways involved in vascular calcification has the potential to beneficially impact renal patients.
-With leading experts on our Renal Clinical Advisory Board ("RCAB") providing input and guidance, a pharmacokinetic clinical study in this therapeutic area was initiated (as outlined in the "Clinical Trial Developments" section above).
+With leading experts on our Renal Clinical Advisory Board ("RCAB") providing input and guidance, a pharmacokinetic clinical study in this therapeutic area was initiated.
 The primary objective of the Phase 1 study was met, allowing us to proceed with more advanced renal impairment and dialysis trials.
-After having met with the FDA, we intend to file an official IND application and proceed in 2019 with the planned Phase 2a pharmacokinetic and efficacy / safety clinical trial in patients with end-stage renal disease hemodialysis.
+On May 15, 2017, we announced the acceptance, by the Cardiovascular and Renal Products Division of the FDA, of our IND application to commence a Phase 2a pharmacokinetic and efficacy / safety kidney dialysis trial.
+This study is planned once we raise the required capital.